 After completing this program participants should be able to:

-- Discuss the role of postprandial hyperglycemia in the pathogenesis of diabetic complications.
+- Discuss ACC recommendations on the role of non-statin therapies in the management of atherosclerotic cardiovascular disease.

 How To Obtain Your CME Certificate 1.
 Register for the course at www.naceonline.com.